KetkiKulkarni15/Home_Credit_Default_Risk_Project/README.md

 ### Hyperparameter Tuning
 - Performed using `RandomizedSearchCV`, optimizing the XGBoost model to enhance performance (Kaggle Score: 0.50029).

-## Recommendation to Home Credit
+## Business Impact of Predictive Modeling for Loan Approvals at Home Credit
-We recommend that Home Credit adopt the XGBoost model with upsampling techniques to enhance loan approval accuracy and manage risks more effectively.
-Ensuring high data quality and periodic model retraining are crucial for maintaining performance, especially as financial behaviors evolve.
-Continuous monitoring of performance metrics like accuracy and AUC-ROC will help identify when adjustments are needed.
-Additionally, integrating the model's insights into the existing risk management framework can optimize decision-making processes and promote responsible lending practices that align with Home Credit's commitment to financial inclusion.
+Implementing the XGBoost model with upsampling at Home Credit offers enhanced credit risk assessment accuracy, supporting financial inclusion by enabling loans to a wider market segment while effectively managing risks.
+To maximize its impact, Home Credit should ensure high data integrity, continuously monitor model performance, and integrate insights into decision-making processes.
+Additionally, maintaining ethical standards by regularly evaluating the model for fairness will ensure it aligns with regulatory expectations and customer trust.